HananyTolba/MakePrediction/README.md

  -->

-makeprediction is a package for building Gaussian process models in Python, using TensorFlow (http://www.tensorflow.org).
+MakePrediction is a package for building Gaussian process models in Python.
 It was originally created by [Hanany Tolba].

- * makeprediction is an open source project.
+ * MakePrediction is an open source project.
 If you have relevant skills and are interested in contributing then please do contact us (hananytolba@yahoo.com).*

 Gaussian process regression (GPR):
 =====================================